drone/docs/content/usage/support.md

 # Issues

 Please reserve the GitHub issue tracker for confirmed issues.
 In the past we have received a large number of questions and false positive issues which reduce the effectiveness of the issue tracker.
-If you have a question or think you have found a bug please discuss in the community [chat room](https://gitter.im/drone/drone) before opening an issue.
+If you have a question or think you have found a bug please discuss in the community [chat room](https://gitter.im/drone/drone) before creating an issue.

 # Security